0987363/configGO/README.md

 The Config Server Center for Go
 -------------------------

-This is a config server center, convert config file(json, toml) to etcd and watch it.
+This is a config server center.

+Monitor sqs, recv s3 event, download config from s3 and write to etcd.